mblayman/mattlayman.com/content/understand-django/2020-06-25-store-data-with-models.md

 Django is able to query either side of the table to get related houses or residents.

-We can access the many side
+We can access the "many" side
 of each model using a queryset.
 `residents` will be a `ManyRelatedManager` and, like other managers,